 Canadian Ministries works with congregations and presbyteries to support and equip congregations for faithful and vibrant ministry in the world to which Christ came for which he died.

-Find a variety of resources for mission and evangelism.
+Find a variety of resources for evangelism and mission.

 The Presbyterian Church in Canada, through gifts to Presbyterians Sharing, partner with presbyteries and local ministries to support initiatives across the country.
 To apply for a new grant, email Canadian Ministries.